 - As the SR 210 Widening and SR 210/Base Line Interchange projects align geographically and share similar delivery schedules, they have been combined for the design, right of way, and construction phases to save cost and expedite the schedule.
 The costs associated with the interchange are reflected in Section 4.3. - Caltrans pavement rehabilitation work has been added through a cooperative agreement with Caltrans that includes new concrete pavement between 5th Street and Lugonia Avenue and is funded with State Highway Operation and Protection Program funds. - The project includes widening of four bridges over Sand Creek, City Creek, Plunge Creek and the Santa Ana River. - The construction contract was awarded in November 2019.

-Current Development Phase: Construction Complete for Beneficial Use: 2023
+Project Lead Agency: SBCTA Current Development Phase: Construction Complete for Beneficial Use: 2023 Funding Plan: The project is funded as shown in the table below.

 SR 210 WIDENING (1,000s)